Elicitation Complexity of Statistical Properties: Basic Complexity Results

-One well-studied class of properties are those where $\Gamma$ is linear, i.e., the expectation of some vector-valued random variable.
-All such properties are elicitable and identifiable (cf.~\cite{savage1971elicitation,abernethy2012characterization,frongillo2015vector-valued}), with $\elici(\Gamma) \leq k$, but of course the complexity can be lower if $\Gamma$ is not full rank.
+A well-studied class of properties is the set of expectations of some vector-valued random variable, often called the \myemph{linear} case.
+All such properties are elicitable and identifiable \citep{savage1971elicitation,abernethy2012characterization,frongillo2015vector}, with complexity bounded by the dimension of the random variable, but of course the complexity can be lower if the range of $\Gamma$ is not full-dimensional.
+In what follows, let $\affdim$ denote the dimension of the affine hull.